Pseudo-modularity and Iwasawa theory: Introduction

 Our main result is that this Gorenstein conjecture is equivalent to a certain case of Greenberg's conjecture.
 In geometric terms, we also show that a certain case of Greenberg's conjecture is equivalent to the singularity of $\fH$ at $\p$ being a plane singularity (see \S\S \ref{subsec:plane singularity}, \ref{subsec:eigencurve}).
 We deduce from this a new result about Sharifi's conjecture, conditional only upon Greenberg's conjecture; we also prove an $R = \bT$ result.

 In order to apply the deformation theory of Galois representations to $\cC^\ord$, we consider the Galois modules arising from the cohomology of modular curves.
 The ordinary parabolic part $H$ of this cohomology is a finitely generated $\h$-module with a $\h$-linear $G_\bQ$-action, but is not necessarily locally free on $\cC^{\ord,0}$.
 While the generic rank of $H$ is 2, its localizations $H_\p$ at Eisenstein intersection points are locally free $\h_\p$-modules if and only if $\h_\p$ is Gorenstein.
 This raises a significant obstacle: the usual deformation theory of Galois representations only addresses locally free modules with Galois action, so we must know that $\h_\p$ is Gorenstein in advance to apply this theory.
 Consequently, we resort to the deformation theory of Galois \emph{pseudorepresentations}.
 We construct a \emph{universal ordinary pseudodeformation ring} and use it to control $\fH_\p$.
-Indeed, even if we were to assume that $H_\p$ is free, it is more natural to study pseudorepresentations because there exists a $G_\bQ$-pseudorepresentation over $\cC^\ord$, while the $G_\bQ$-action on $H_\p$ cannot extend from $\h_\p$ to $\fH_\p$.
+Indeed, even if we were to assume that $H_\p$ is free, it is more natural to study pseudorepresentations because there exists a $G_\bQ$-pseudorepresentation over $\cC^\ord$, while the $G_\Q$-action only gives a representation valued in $\h_\p$, not $\fH_\p$.
 Moreover, our technique allows us to make weaker assumptions about class groups than in \cite{SW1997}.

 After stating the main results in \S\ref{subsec: main results}, we introduce in \S\ref{subsec:OP} our notion of ordinary pseudorepresentation, which is of independent interest.
 In particular, our formulation is \emph{not} ``a global pseudorepresentation is ordinary if its restriction to a decomposition group at $p$ is ordinary.''